Clement Attlee: 1945 election

 Following the defeat of Nazi Germany and the end of the War in Europe in May 1945, Attlee and Churchill favoured the coalition government remaining in place until Japan had been defeated.
 However, Herbert Morrison made it clear that the Labour Party would not be willing to accept this, and Churchill was forced to tender his resignation as Prime Minister and call an immediate election.

-The war had set in motion profound social changes within Britain, and had ultimately led to a widespread popular desire for social reform.
+The war had set in motion profound social changes within Britain and had ultimately led to a widespread popular desire for social reform.
 This mood was epitomised in the Beveridge Report of 1942, by the Liberal economist William Beveridge.
 The Report assumed that the maintenance of full employment would be the aim of post-war governments, and that this would provide the basis for the welfare state.
 Immediately upon its release, it sold hundreds of thousands of copies.
 All major parties committed themselves to fulfilling this aim, but most historians say that Attlee's Labour Party was seen by the electorate as the party most likely to follow it through.

-Labour campaigned on the theme of "Let Us Face the Future", positioning themselves as the party best placed to rebuild Britain following the war, and were widely viewed as having run a strong and positive campaign, while the Conservative campaign centred entirely around Churchill.
+Labour campaigned on the theme of "Let Us Face the Future", positioning themselves as the party best placed to rebuild Britain following the war, and were widely viewed as having run a strong and positive campaign, while the Conservative campaign centred entirely on Churchill.
 Despite opinion polls indicating a strong Labour lead, opinion polls were then viewed as a novelty which had not proven their worth, and most commentators expected that Churchill's prestige and status as a "war hero" would ensure a comfortable Conservative victory.
 Before polling day, The Manchester Guardian surmised that "the chances of Labour sweeping the country and obtaining a clear majority ... are pretty remote".
 The News of the World predicted a working Conservative majority, while in Glasgow a pundit forecast the result as Conservatives 360, Labour 220, Others 60.
 Churchill, however, made some costly errors during the campaign.
-In particular, his suggestion during one radio broadcast that a future Labour Government would require "some form of a gestapo" to implement their policies was widely regarded as being in very bad taste, and massively backfired.
+In particular, his suggestion during one radio broadcast that a future Labour Government would require "some form of a gestapo" to implement their policies was widely regarded as being in very bad taste and massively backfired.

 When the results of the election were announced on 26 July, they came as a surprise to most, including Attlee himself.
-Labour had won power by a huge landslide, winning 47.7 per cent of the vote to the Conservatives' 36 per cent.
+Labour had won power by a huge landslide, winning 49.7 per cent of the vote to the Conservatives' 36.2 per cent.
 This gave them 393 seats in the House of Commons, a working majority of 146.
 This was the first time in history that the Labour Party had won a majority in Parliament.
-When Attlee went to see King George VI at Buckingham Palace to be appointed Prime Minister, the notoriously laconic Attlee and the famously tongue-tied King stood in silence; Attlee finally volunteered the remark, "I've won the election".
+When Attlee went to see King George VI at Buckingham Palace to be appointed prime minister, the notoriously laconic Attlee and the famously tongue-tied King stood in silence; Attlee finally volunteered the remark, "I've won the election".
 The King replied "I know.
 I heard it on the Six O'Clock News".